Progressive Multi-Modality Learning for Inverse Protein Folding: Introduction

-Based on the observations above, we propose a novel paradigm for generative protein design, MMDesign, which leverages multi-modality transfer learning through pretrained structural and contextual modules, as illustrated in Figure~\ref{fig:1}(b).
+Fortunately, a new paradigm in the visual-textual domain \cite{zheng2023cvt} enlightens us to propose a novel paradigm for generative protein design, MMDesign, which leverages multi-modality transfer learning through pretrained structural and contextual modules, as illustrated in Figure~\ref{fig:1}(b).
 This framework fully exploits pretraining models to overcome the data bottleneck.
-For the structural module, we incorporate advanced equivariant network-based pretrained structural representation capabilities.
-For the contextual module, we replace the previous temporal module and decoder module with an AE model, which can integrate comprehensive prior language knowledge and assume the functions of protein semantics encoding and sequence generation.

-Furthermore, we incorporate explicit cross-modal alignment constraints to MMDesign, which have been proven effective in multi-modality domains.
-For example, \cite{min2021visual,hao2021self} employ the distillation loss to align the visual and textual modules.
-This cross-modal alignment can be viewed as a ``consistency'' metric to measure the distance between two probability distributions \cite{zuo2022c2slr,zheng2023cvt}.
+For the structural module, we incorporate an advanced equivariant network.
+For the contextual module, we introduce an auto-encoder (AE)-like manner, which can integrate comprehensive prior knowledge and assume the functions of encoding and decoding.
+Furthermore, we incorporate explicit cross-modal alignment constraints\cite{min2021visual,hao2021self,zheng2022using,zhang2024learnable}.
+This alignment can be viewed as a \textit{consistency} to measure the distance between different distributions \cite{zuo2022c2slr,zheng2021enhancing,zheng2023cvt,lou2023refining,yao2023ndc,Zhaowfdiff}.
 Maintaining consistency across modalities allows the structural module to be constrained by long-range temporal context, as shown in Figure~\ref{fig:1}(b).
-Notably, the AE model serves as an implicit cross-modal bridge between the structural and contextual modality, similar to the impact of ``consistency''\cite{zheng2023cvt}.
+The AE module here serves similar functions as \textit{consistency}.

-MMDesign is trained solely on the small dataset CATH \cite{orengo1997cath,ingraham2019generative}, yet extensive experiments demonstrate that MMDesign substantially outperforms the state-of-the-art baselines without relying on large-scale supervised data.
+MMDesign is trained solely on the small dataset CATH \cite{orengo1997cath,ingraham2019generative}, yet extensive experiments demonstrate that it substantially outperforms the state-of-the-art baselines without relying on large-scale supervised data.
 However, previous studies have focused primarily on average performance, with little attention paid to explaining the generated results and their biological plausibility.
 We present the first systematic quantitative and comprehensive analysis techniques to assess the plausibility of the generated protein sequences and the distribution of data.
-The analysis techniques introduced are new for protein design studies, validating the model's generalization on unseen and unknown datasets, examining the effect of sequence length on the model, assessing the biological plausibility of the generated data distribution and foldability, and performing internal crucial segment discovery and confusion matrix analysis.

 The main contributions are as follows: